Electronics and Electrical Engineering

 You will study the taught modules in the first two terms and then spend four months working on your dissertation.
 The dissertation is an advanced piece of research on a real world challenge relevant to electronic and electrical engineering.

 This course can be studied 1 year full-time, starting in September.
+Or this course can be studied 14 months full-time, starting in January.

 Read more about the structure of postgraduate degrees at Brunel